 If you are a quality person and want the best money can buy, then may I present the top-rated Quick 2 System Cook Set by MSR?

-This set weighs in at about 1 pound in weight and comes with a compact size suitable for backcountry trips.
+This set weighs in at about 1 pound in weight and comes in a compact size suitable for backcountry trips.
 It is a two-person backpacking mess kit that includes one anodized aluminum 1.5-liter capacity pot, one 2.5L anodized aluminum pot, one strainer lid, two deep dish plates, two insulated mugs, and one-pot handle.

 It’s perfect for couples who are camping together.
 My fiancee and I like this one since we can cook out of it, collapse it down, and then leave out the coffee mugs for the morning.